isabell-ah/sun_calestousjuma/CONTRIBUTING.md

 # Contributing to bestie

 Want to contribute to bestie?
-Add name & email on AUTHORS file in the src dir.
+Add name & email on AUTHORS file in the . dir.

 A contribution guide will be written in the future.